 The use of sedatives can have injurious effects on the animal’s health due to adverse reactions and therefore isn’t recommended.

 Assistance/guide dogs on domestic and international routes are allowed on most airlines.
-If you wish to travel with a recognised assistance/guide dog please contact your airline for further information.
+You can find more information on our page Flying to Mallorca with a Guide Dog / Assistance Dog.

 Until recently, it was not possible to take your pet on public transport in Palma.
 However, since 17/1/2022, pets are allowed on the EMT buses in Palma.
 Dogs need to be on a lead and wear a muzzle.
 You will also need to purchase a bus ticket for your dog, which costs € 0,30.
 Smaller pets will need to be in a carrier and can be taken on the bus free of charge.